Sunrise on the Walls of Khiva: A Khiva Silk Road Morning

 The top of Khiva's walls runs along the full western edge of the Itchan Kala.
 On one side: the old city.
 Flat rooftops, minarets, the bulk of Tosh-Hovli Palace, the dome of the Juma Mosque.
 On the other: the modern town of Khiva, then the flat Khorezm plain, then the Kyzylkum Desert stretching to the horizon.

-At 5:45 AM, the eastern sky was grey-pink.
-The Kalta Minor — the fat unfinished minaret, its turquoise tiles still in shadow — was a dark shape against the lightening sky.
-The Islam Khoja Minaret, at 57 metres the tallest structure in the city, caught the first direct sunlight on its upper third.
-The brickwork went from grey to warm ochre in about two minutes.
+At 5:45 AM, the eastern sky is grey-pink.
+The Kalta Minor — the fat unfinished minaret, its turquoise tiles still in shadow — stands as a dark shape against the lightening sky.
+The Islam Khoja Minaret, at 57 metres the tallest structure in the city, catches the first direct sunlight on its upper third.
+The brickwork goes from grey to warm ochre in about two minutes.

 The Light Arrives